 Book Review: Edge of Eternity

-Edge of Eternity (Book Three of the Century Trilogy)edge of eternity coverby Ken FollettDutton, 2014The organizing concept of Ken Follett's sweeping "Century Trilogy" is just about the oldest gimmick in the historical fiction bag of tricks, the eyewitness-to-history trick in which the author invents a character or cast of characters who just happen to be in the room when the great and the mighty eat, fornicate, and make the decisions that change the course of nations.
+/Edge of Eternity (Book Three of the Century Trilogy)by Ken FollettDutton, 2014The organizing concept of Ken Follett's sweeping "Century Trilogy" is just about the oldest gimmick in the historical fiction bag of tricks, the eyewitness-to-history trick in which the author invents a character or cast of characters who just happen to be in the room when the great and the mighty eat, fornicate, and make the decisions that change the course of nations.
 The appeal is fairly easy to understand: the writer gets to exercise his creative muscles by fleshing out his made-up characters, and the reader gets the real-figure walk-ons that tend to anchor the whole enterprise.
 It's the broad middle range on the historical spectrum, the wide range between the one end - books with virtually no invented characters (Hilary Mantel's Wolf Hall, for instance) - and the other - books with virtually no historical characters (Gone with the Wind comes to mind), and it can be very hospitable.It worked for John Jakes, for instance, in his "Kent Family Chronicles," and it worked for Herman Wouk in his Winds of War and War and Remembrance.
 It worked for Alexander Dumas, and it worked for Sir Walter Scott, and it worked for Tolstoy.
 And it's certainly worked for Ken Follett, especially in the course of the three immense volumes of this "Century" trilogy, which follows a handful of families as their lives intertwine with the signal events and the prominent actors of the 20th century.
 In the third and final volume, Edge of Eternity, the second half of the century parades by in scene after scene in a stately progress toward signpost moments all Follett's readers will know a thousand pages ahead of time (the fall of the Berlin Wall front and center, obviously).
 We follow an ever-increasing cast of Dewars in the United States, Leckwith-Williams in England, and Francks in Germany as they meet, work for, resist, and endlessly discuss the full roster of American presidents and Soviet premieres, and we take in the struggles of black characters like George Jakes and Maria Summers, whose work at the White House puts them at the heart of the civil rights movement - considerably closer to the heart, in fact, than those feckless Kennedy brothers:

 "So you're telling me Bobby Kennedy is a civil rights supporter?""Hell, no. A year ago the issue wasn't even on his agenda.
 But Bobby and the president hated those photographs of white mob violence in the South.
 They made the Kennedys look bad on the front pages of the newspapers all over the world.""And global politics is what they really care about.""Exactly."